ioerger/transit2/src/pytransit/doc/source/transit_overview.rst

      ...

 The arguments would be whatever input files, options, and flags are appropriate for a given command.
+Generally, flags with "--" require an argument, whereas flags with "-" do not.

 If you want a reminder of the **usage** for given command, use run that command without any arguments.
 For example:

 ::

-  > python TRANSIT_PATH/src/transit.py anova
+  > python3 TRANSIT_PATH/src/transit.py anova
-  Usage:
-     python src/transit.py anova <combined_wig_file> <annotation_file> <metadata_file> <output_file> [Optional Arguments]
+    Usage: python3 src/transit.py  anova <combined_wig_file> <metadata_file> <annotation_file> <output_file> [Optional Arguments]

     Optional Arguments:
-    -include-conditions <cond1,...> := Comma-separated list of conditions to use for analysis (Default: all) -exclude-conditions <cond1,...> := Comma-separated list of conditions to exclude (Default: none) -n <string> := Normalization method.
-Default: -n TTR -ref <cond> := which condition(s) to use as a reference for calculating LFCs (comma-separated if multiple conditions) -iN    <N>  := Ignore TAs within given percentage (e.g. 5) of N terminus.
-Default: -iN 0 -iC    <N>  := Ignore TAs within given percentage (e.g. 5) of C terminus.
-Default: -iC 0 -PC    <N>  := pseudocounts to use for calculating LFCs.
-Default: -PC 5 -alpha <N>  := value added to mse in F-test for moderated anova (makes genes with low counts less significant).
-Default: -alpha 1000
+        --include-conditions <cond1,...> := Comma-separated list of conditions to use for analysis (Default: all) --exclude-conditions <cond1,...> := Comma-separated list of conditions to exclude (Default: none) --n <string> := Normalization method.
+Default: --n TTR --ref <cond> := which condition(s) to use as a reference for calculating LFCs (comma-separated if multiple conditions)
+        --iN    <N>  := Ignore TAs within given percentage (e.g. 5) of N terminus.
+Default: --iN 0 --iC    <N>  := Ignore TAs within given percentage (e.g. 5) of C terminus.
+Default: --iC 0 --PC    <N>  := pseudocounts to use for calculating LFCs.
+Default: --PC 5 --alpha <N>  := value added to mse in F-test for moderated anova (makes genes with low counts less significant).
+Default: --alpha 1000
-    --winz      := winsorize insertion counts for each gene in each condition (replace max cnt with 2nd highest; helps mitigate effect of outliers)
+        -winz      := winsorize insertion counts for each gene in each condition (replace max cnt with 2nd highest; helps mitigate effect of outliers)